mk12/sicp/notes/text.md

 ### 3.3.4: A Simulator for Digital Circuits

 - Digital circuits are made up of simple elements.
-- Networks of these simple elements can have very complex behaviour.
+- Networks of these simple elements can have very complex behavior.
 - We will design a system to simulator digital logic.
 This type of program is called an _event-driven simulation_.
 - Our computational model is based on the physical components.
     - A _wire_ carries a _digital signal_, which is either 0 or 1.